EcnalEed/EcnalEed/README.md

 ## Hi there 👋 I'm Lance.

-Currently pursuing BS Information Technology in Mapúa University.
+Currently pursuing a Bachelor's Degree in Information Technology at Mapúa University.

 ### Technologies that I'm currently using 💻: